MikhailMasny/solid-and-design-patterns/README.md

 ## Getting Started

-When the App Console launches, the user is presented with a menu with available commands and it becomes possible to select the necessary material to demonstrate the operation of the design pattern or SOLID principle.
+When the App Console (or App CLI) launches, the user is presented with a menu with available commands and it becomes possible to select the necessary material to demonstrate the operation of the design pattern or SOLID principle.

-### Installing
+### Run

 To start the console application, you need to run the command: